wazzchz/wazzchz/README.md

 **Developer FullStack**

-<p>Hello, my name is Nicolas, I'm 15 years old.
-I'm on my way to finishing high school, with a technical degree in computer science.
-Currently, I intend to study Systems Analysis and Development.
-I'm passionate about...</p>
+<p>Hello, my name is Nicolas and I am 15 years old.
+I am currently finishing high school and completing a technical course in Computer Science.
+With a solid foundation in development, I direct my studies and projects accordingly.</p>

 ---